KaihaoYuHW/Verilog-a-simple-Frequency-counter/README.md

 # a simple Frequency counter with an equivalent precision measurement

+## project structure
+- "doc": the information for each module (see .md)

+- "rtl": the implementation of all modules (see .v)

+- "sim": all testbenches of each module

+***
 ## Principle

 Neither the frequency measurement nor the period measurement are exact multiples of the clock cycle within the measurement time t.
 It will create an error of ±1 clock cycle.
 Consequently, neither of them perform well at both high and low frequencies.